AakashGujar/Earn-Management/README.md

 # Earn-Management

-Earn-Maanagement is a web application built using React.
+Earn-Management is a web application built using React.
 It aims to provide users with easy access to resources related to a certain subject (Fingertips).
 The application includes features such as a blog, roadmap, and contact information.
 Users can also connect with the community on Discord and social media platforms like Twitter, Facebook, and Instagram.

 ![Earn-Manageement-Png](./src/assets/EarnManagement.png)